 Through the Sacred Hoop Tribal Domestic Violence Coalition, we work to organize and raise the voices of Native women throughout Minnesota to build the capacity of survivors, advocates, Native women’s organizations and victim service providers to end violence against American Indian women.
 For information on upcoming coalition events, go to Sacred Hoop Coalition Events.

-Mending the Sacred Hoop’s local work includes the Giwiidookaadimin (We, All of Us, Help Each Other) Project, which was formed to enhance culturally specific services for Native women who have been sexually assaulted in Duluth, MN.
+Mending the Sacred Hoop’s local work has included the Giwiidookaadimin (We, All of Us, Help Each Other) Project, which was formed to enhance culturally specific services for Native women who have been sexually assaulted in Duluth, MN.
 For information on upcoming events, go to Local Events.

 Mending the Sacred Hoop, Inc. is supported by the U. S. Dept. of Justice, Office on Violence Against Women; the Minnesota Office of Justice Programs; and generous contributions from individual donors.
 Miigwech!